cloudnative-pg/cloudnative-pg/docs/src/backup.md

 The WAL archive in PostgreSQL is fundamental for the following reasons:

-- **hot backups**: the possibility to take physical base backups from any instance in the Postgres cluster (either primary or standby) without shutting down the server; they are also known as online backups
+- **Hot backups**: the possibility to take physical base backups from any instance in the Postgres cluster (either primary or standby) without shutting down the server; they are also known as online backups
 - **Point in Time recovery** (PITR): to possibility to recover at any point in